Myth of Makarsana

 Practice of Makarasana

-* The person should lie in the prone position; hands should remain by the side of the thighs.
+• The person should lie on their stomach flat on the ground; the hands should remain by the side of the thighs.

 There can be few variations while practicing Makarasana.
 The person can bring either hand on the shoulder from below the armpit, if it is difficult to place one elbow on the other, one can place both elbows slightly apart.
 Head should essentially remain inside elbow.
 If it is difficult to rest the head, one may keep chin between the elbows.